EdgeKiller/eNetwork2/README.md

 server.Stop();

 //Send data
-server.SendToAll(buffer); //Buffer must be an byte array server.SendToAllExcept(client, buffer); //Client must be a TcpClient and buffer an byte array
+server.SendTo(buffer, client); //Client must be a TcpClient or an eSClient and buffer an byte array server.SendToAll(buffer); //Buffer must be an byte array server.SendToAllExcept(buffer, client); //Client must be a TcpClient and buffer an byte array

+//Get TcpClient from an ID
+int id = server.GetIDFromTcpClient(client); //Client must be a TcpClient

+//Get client list
+List<eSClient> list = server.GetClientList();
 ```

 #### • eClient